ashrafjfr/contiki-projects/README.md

 - Muhammad Ashraf Bin Mohamad Jaffar (A0217396W)
 - Ng Andre (A0217937U)

-- Workload was equally split and all tasks were done collaboratively amongst all 3 members.
+- Workload was equally split and all tasks were done collaboratively with all 3 members.

 ### Instructions to execute program:
 1. Enter the names of the programs you want to compile in the Makefile, in `CONTIKI_PROJECT = ` .